Gobot1234/steam.py/README.md

 --------------

 - Modern Pythonic API using ``async``/``await`` syntax
-- Command extension to aid with bot creation (under development)
+- Command extension to aid with bot creation
 - Easy to use with an object oriented design

 Installation